dsl-learn/triton-tutorial/ex1-vector_add-en/blog.md

     vector_add_kernel[grid](a, b, c)
 ```

 As aforementioned, we focus on `N=16`, therefore, we need to pair the values in the same position of two vectors and perform element-wise addition.
-We can first use `tl.arrange()` to generate indexes for elements [0, 1, 2, ..., 15].
+We can first use `tl.arange()` to generate indexes for elements [0, 1, 2, ..., 15].
 The address of each element then can be written as `a_ptr + offset`.
 We then perform the addtion and save the result by using `tl.store( )`.

 There we have written the vector addition kernel in Python: